BadrBelhiti/HackTX2020Backend/README.md

-# HackTX2020Backend
+# HackTX2020Backend (SymptomAnalytics)
-Backend for our HackTX 2020 mobile app
+Backend for our HackTX 2020 mobile app \
+_Warning_: This was developed at a hackathon and is only a prototype.
+As a result, several security features have not been implemented.

 ### Function and purpose
 Our backend allows users to create an account and submit daily reports on their health.
 Data is aggregated in an SQL-type format in order to allow for seamless server-side data analysis.